Skip to Content

 Opioid antagonists (naloxone, methylnaltrexone)

 Current Clinical Trials

-Check NCI's list of cancer clinical trials for U.S. supportive and palliative care trials about constipation, impaction, and bowel obstruction that are now accepting participants.
+Check the list of NCI-supported cancer clinical trials for supportive and palliative care trials about constipation, impaction, and bowel obstruction that are now accepting participants.
 The list of trials can be further narrowed by location, drug, intervention, and other criteria.

 Etiology of Impaction

 Five major factors precipitating impaction include the following:

 Laxatives used to decrease constipation are the drugs that contribute most to the development of constipation and impaction.
 Repeated and escalating dosing of laxatives renders the colon less sensitive to its intrinsic reflexes stimulated by distention.
 (Refer to the Etiology of Constipation section of this summary for causes of constipation that may lead to impaction.)

 The patient may exhibit symptoms similar to constipation or present with symptoms unrelated to the gastrointestinal system.
 If the impaction presses on the sacral nerves, the patient may experience back pain.
 If the impaction presses on the ureters, bladder, or urethra, urinary symptoms can develop.
 These symptoms include increased or decreased frequency or urgency of urination, or urinary retention.

 When abdominal distention occurs, movement of the diaphragm is compromised, leading to insufficient aeration with subsequent hypoxia and left ventricular dysfunction.
 Hypoxia can, in turn, precipitate angina or tachycardia.
 If the vasovagal response is stimulated by the pressure of impaction, the patient may become dizzy and hypotensive.